Model wearing Earthling costume on stage

 As with every rendition of WOW, you will be invited to explore the beauty and grandeur of the worlds of Aotearoa, Avant-garde and the Open section.

-Here at MoaTours, we have been running our small group tours to WOW since 2006 and have come to know the WOW show pretty well over that time.
+Here at MoaTours, we have been running our small group tours to WOW since 2006 and have come to know the Awards show pretty well over that time.

 Below are the top ten questions people ask us about the World of WearableArt Show.